 NEC's financial instruments consist of contributions and grants receivable, accounts payable and accrued expenses and approximate their fair values based on their short-term nature.
-The carrying value of debt is not materially different from the estimated fair value of the instrument.
+The carrying value of any outstanding line of credit balance is not materially different from the estimated fair value of the instrument.